MarketDAO

 - Voting is done by transferring voting tokens to YES/NO addresses

-- Treasury functions support multiple asset types (ETH, ERC20, ERC721, ERC1155)
+- Treasury accepts all asset types (ETH, ERC20, ERC721, ERC1155)

 Lazy Token Distribution